aleksstan96/DS_Challenge/README.md

 **Validation MAE**: 5.3551

 ### Feature Importance
 - Interesting insights can be gained from the feature importance plots.
-We can see that some of the engineered features are more important than the raw features.
+We can see that playtime on the first day of registration is of high importance.
+We can also see that some of the engineered features are more important than the raw features (e.g. frequency, mean and max days of active lifetime, session count, etc.
 ![alt text](feature_importance.png)

 ## Code 💻